Megrez: Stellar properties

-Delta Ursae Majoris has 63% more mass than the Sun and is about 1.4 times its radius.
+Megrez has two times more mass than the Sun and is about 23 times more luminous.
 It has a stellar classification of A3 V, which means it is an A-type main sequence star that is generating energy at its core through the nuclear fusion of hydrogen.
-It shines at 14 times the luminosity of the Sun, with this energy being emitted from its outer envelope at an effective temperature of 9,480 K. This gives it the white hue typical of an A-type star.
+It rotates rapidly, taking 3.1 hours to complete a rotation across its equator, causing Megrez to have an oblate shape and hotter temperatures at the poles due to gravity darkening.

 This star has an excess emission of infrared radiation, indicating the presence of circumstellar matter.
 This forms a debris disk around an orbital radius of 16 astronomical units from the star.
 This radius is unusually small for the estimated age of the disk, which may be explained by drag from the Poynting–Robertson effect causing the dust to spiral inward.

 It has two faint companions, a 10th magnitude star and an 11th magnitude star, both at an angular separation of two arcminutes from the primary.

 Delta Ursae Majoris is a member of the Ursa Major moving group, an association of stars that share a common motion through space and likely formed in the same molecular cloud.
 The space velocity components of Delta Ursae Majoris in the galactic coordinate system are [U, V, W] = [+15.35, +1.17, –11.52]km s^{−1}.